 What does a Canvas class look like?
 Well, there are a number of approaches to designing a class in Canvas.
 Check out some short videos by MiraCosta faculty.
 And then go behind the scenes – in Canvas – to learn more!

 Explore some of Robert’s course and get tips from him – in Canvas!

 Canvas Student Orientation – this open Canvas course can also be a good way for faculty to introduce themselves to Canvas from the student perspective.
 Faculty are also welcome to link directly to this resource within their own Canvas classes to help their students learn key features of Canvas.

-Explore Curry’s tips for Tabs, Accordions, Buttons etc. – in Canvas!
+Explore curry’s tips and code for Tabs, Accordions, Buttons, and Grids – in Canvas!

 Flex Credit is available for time spent engaging with any of the above resources.
 This is a pre-approved activity (in the Other Activities category Conferences and Presentations) – see this PDP presentation for details on how to record pre-approved activities.

 - Getting Started guide and full instructor guide from Canvas

 - Canvas at MCC – A collection of MiraCosta-specific tutorials & articles

 - Canvas Community Resources – Resources, examples, and strategies for learning and exploring Canvas

 - @ONE’s Canvas resources, including courses, webinars, brief videos, and more